1964 Rutherglen by-election

-There was a by-election for the constituency of Rutherglen in the House of Commons on 14 May 1964, not long before the 1964 general election.
+There was a 1964 by-election for the constituency of Rutherglen in the UK House of Commons on 14 May 1964, not long before the 1964 general election.

 It was a Labour gain from the Conservatives, the candidate was Gregor Mackenzie.
 Unlike some by-election gains, it was held at the next general election and eventually became a fairly safe Labour seat, with Mackenzie serving as MP until 1987.
 The defeated Conservative candidate, Iain Sproat, later served as the MP for Aberdeen South and Harwich.
 The Scottish National Party decided not to contest the election, even though it was party policy to contest all Scottish by-elections.

 Background

 The by-election was one of four (the others being Bury St Edmunds, Devizes and Winchester being held on the same day in which the seat was being defended by a candidate supporting the incumbent Conservative government.
 With a general election due later in the year, the results were anticipated with interest as a pointer to what might happen at the election.
 It was felt voter turnout could be crucial and Sproat's agent, F. W. S. Craig had arranged for 1000 party workers and 300 cars to be active on polling day.
 The Glasgow Herald felt that Sproat could win if turnout was over 80%.